• Skip to primary navigation

 Thrillers are the first part of the traditional planter plant formula.
 Those are usually the taller plants.
 Think of the tall spikey plant you often see in the middle or towards the back of the planter.
 Sometimes a plant is a thriller because it is the center of attention due to its color, or something unusual.
 In the center of the coleus plants (with its colorful leaves)is the taller thriller plant.
 This planter, based on what is in it, is placed in a shaded area.

-(If you are looking for shade garden ideas for your yard, check out this post - 31 shade garden plants/ideas.)
+Just an FYI, this window box is in a shady area and contains shade plants.
+(If you want shade garden ideas for your yard, check out this post - 31 shade garden plants/ideas.)

 shade window planter with a big thriller plant in the center